Startups vs Local Businesses

 Oops!
 Something went wrong while submitting the form.

-I've noticed lately that when people use the term "startup", that they are increasingly referring to a totally different type of business: local businesses.
+Some people use the term "startup" to refer to a totally different type of business: local businesses.

-This is dangerous because there are major differences between starting a startup and starting a local business.
-Startup culture can backfire when used in local businesses, so it's important to separate the two out.
+But starting a startup is different from starting a local business.
+Startup culture can backfire when used in local businesses.
+That's why it's important to know the difference.

-• a startup is an organization designed to scale globally through finding a repeatable high-growth model.
+• a startup is an organization designed to scale globally by finding a repeatable high-growth model.

-• a local business is an organization designed to expand organically through executing a known business model.
+• a local business is an organization designed to expand organically by executing a known business model.

 1. Getting new customers.